 - Independent audit: The independent audit regularly checks that all aspects of the legality assurance system work properly.
 An annex to the VPA provides terms of reference for the auditor.
 The auditor produces reports for the Joint Implementation Committee and the public.

 The Forestry Development Authority is currently developing the timber legality assurance system and strengthening capacity in a new department that has been established to manage the timber legality assurance system.
-An external service provider has a five-year contract to strengthen the new Liberia Verification Department.
+An external service provider was contracted to strengthen the Liberia Verification Department, a department established as a result of the VPA.

 How the Liberia-EU VPA has improved forest governance